 The Workflow Participant is defined by a type and related information, which is a set of type specific attributes.
-This definition contains a basic set of 4 Workflow Participant types: an organisational unit, a human, a role, and system (non-interactive execution).
-A role is used in the sense of abstract actors.
+This definition contains a basic set of 4 Workflow Participant types: an organisational unit, a human, a role, and a resource.
+A role and a resource are used in the sense of abstract actors.
 During run time these abstract definitions are evaluated and assigned to concrete human(s) and/or program(s).